-- G2.
-Number of credits per term a student can take for the stated full-time tuition \\\\\minimum \\\\maximum 15 credit hours (based on a two semester academic plan) - G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+G2.
+Number of credits per term a student can take for the stated full-time tuition minimummaximum G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? 🗌 Yes  No G4.
+Do tuition and fees vary by undergraduate instructional program?
 Yes No

-G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly: